Barnes, London

-Barnes (/bɑːrnz/) is a district in south London, part of the London Borough of Richmond upon Thames, England.
-It takes up the extreme north-east of the borough, and as such is the closest part of the borough to central London.
+Barnes (/bɑːrnz/) is a district in the London Borough of Richmond upon Thames in south-west London, England.
 It is centred 5.8 mi west south-west of Charing Cross in a bend of the River Thames.

 Its built environment includes a wide variety of convenience and arts shopping on its high street and a high proportion of 18th- and 19th-century buildings in the streets near Barnes Pond.
 Together they make up the Barnes Village conservation area where, along with its west riverside, pictured, most of the mid-19th-century properties are concentrated.
 On the east riverside is the WWT London Wetland Centre adjoining Barn Elms playing fields.

-Barnes has retained woodland on the "Barnes Trail" which is a short circular walk taking in the riverside, commercial streets and conservation area, marked by silver discs set in the ground and with QR coded information on distinctive oar signs, and taking in the legendary Olympic Studios, which are to be found in Barnes Village.
-The Thames Path National Trail provides a public promenade along the entire bend of the river which is on the Championship Course in rowing.
+Barnes has retained woodland on the "Barnes Trail", a short circular walk taking in the riverside, commercial streets and conservation area, including the Olympic Studios.
+The trail is marked by silver discs set in the ground and with QR-coded information on distinctive oar signs.
+The Thames Path National Trail provides a public promenade along the entire bend of the river, which is on the Championship Course in rowing.

 Barnes has two railway stations (Barnes and Barnes Bridge) and is served by bus routes towards central London and Richmond.

 Geography and transport

-Barnes is in south west London, bounded to the west, north, and east by a meander in the River Thames.
+Barnes is in south-west London, bounded to the west, north, and east by a meander in the River Thames.

 Rail

 National Rail

 Barnes is not on the London Underground network.
-However, it is served directly by two National Rail stations, both of which are in London's Travelcard Zone 3:
+However, it is served directly by two National Rail stations, both of which are in London fare zone 3: